jkcarney/jkcarney/README.md

 B.S Computer Science senior at Millersville University.
 Broad programming experience from using software and frameworks such as Unity and ASP.NET Core.
 Proficient knowledge of Unity's features as well as game prototyping through multiple projects in both educational courses and popular "game jams".
-Relevant coursework in topics such as data structures and algorithms, database management, agile software development, and object oriented design.
+Relevant coursework in topics such as data structures and algorithms, artificial intelligence, database management, agile software development, and object oriented design.

 Former intern at Bentley Systems Inc, working on full-stack systems in ASP.NET Core, using tools and libraries such as Entity Framework, Razor pages, and Microsoft SQL Server.

+Currently working on an independent study to develop an AI agent for Fire Emblem 7, likely utilizing a Q-learning method to play the game and being able to beat artbitrary levels by data mining the emulation (We'll see how far I get in one semester 🤓)

 Languages I Know and have Experience With™: C#, Java, C++, Python, JavaScript